 - To join weekly New Mexico Allies for Advocacy meetings on Thursdays at 6 pm, click here. - To join Safe Place, hosted by the DDPC CSA on Fridays from 1-2 pm, now on Zoom, click here. - If you want to stay in shape, participate in the Southwest Border Battle brought to you by the Special Olympics.
 For more information, click here. - Each Friday from 3:30pm-5:00pm, join the Virtual Drop In Hang Out with Eric from New Day Youth and Family Services.
-To receive the link for the virtual hangout, e-mail Eric Velzis at evelzis@ndnm.org here to register.
+To receive the link for the virtual hangout, e-mail Eric Velzis at evelzis@ndnm.org

-Looking for something to watch?
+Looking for something to do?

 Watch the Kids Town Hall with Albuquerque Mayor Tim Keller.
 Watch the Telephone Town Hall with Albuquerque Mayor Tim Keller discussing the city's response to the Coronavirus.

 Every Monday from 3:30-4:30 pm, an ECHO webinar is held on Special Education Supports.
-Click
+Click here to register.

-Every week on Mondays from 12-1, Division Chief of Infectious Disease at UNM Hospital Nestor Sosa MD, FACP will answer questions during his COVID-19 Infectious Disease Office Hours/Q&A. The English and Spanish sessions of Coronavirus 101 for Community Health Workers will now be held on alternating Fridays from 2:30-3:30 pm (MDT).
-The next English session will be Friday, May 8th followed by the next Spanish session on May 15th.
-Email CHWECHO@salud.unm.edu to register.
+Every week on Mondays from 12-1, Division Chief of Infectious Disease at UNM Hospital Nestor Sosa MD, FACP will answer questions during his COVID-19 Infectious Disease Office Hours/Q&A.